 When I see apples I immediately think of Lenny and his love affair with apple pie.
 I am not a big apple pie eater; but, it gives me pleasure to roll out the crust, tenderly slice the apples and bake a pie for him.
-I love watching him enjoy each bite, his eyes tinkle and the corners of his mouth turn up.
+I love watching him enjoy each bite, his eyes twinkle and the corners of his mouth turn up.
 It is nice.

 This time my thoughts turned from apple pie to baked apples.
 Mainly because we did not need a big pie begging us to eat it, every time we walked by.
-Baked apples are the guilt free version of a pie; no crust and no scoops of vanilla ice cream.
+Baked apples are the guilt-free version of a pie; no crust and no scoops of vanilla ice cream.
 But, you still get the spicy aromas that will fill your house with love.

 I used Gala apples for this recipe.
 We love how they are slightly tart and slightly sweet with each juicy bite.
-If, you get a perfect one, the juices will run down your chin with each bite.
+If you get a perfect one, the juices will run down your chin with each bite.
 And their firm texture held up to baking … perfectly.
-While the apples baked and made our kitchen cozy, I made a decadent creme anglaise to serve along side the warm apples.
-It was perfect; baked gooey apples and vanilla bean spiked cream.
+While the apples baked and made our kitchen cozy, I made a decadent creme anglaise to serve alongside the warm apples.
+It was perfect; baked gooey apples and vanilla bean-spiked cream.

 Do you have a favorite apple recipe?
 Sweet?
 Savory?